Find out what exchange destinations are open to your program through our searchable exchange database.

 It is important to note that going on exchange doesn’t limit your ability to apply for student loans.
 Check with Student Financial Assistance before applying for more details.
 Note that the difference in start and end dates can sometimes result in a reduction in student loans.

-A great resource available to all Ryerson students is RU DebtFree, which provides free financial literacy courses for all Ryerson university students.
+A great resource available to all Ryerson students is RU DebtFree, opens in new window , which provides free financial literacy courses for all Ryerson university students.
 Sign up for a course and learn how financial planning can help prepare you for your time abroad!
-Check out our blog post on this topic here.
+Check out our blog post on saving and budgeting for exchange, opens in new window .

 Some more specifics: